-Our Perth office has seen a slight deline in business over the last 18 months, with a drop off in clients in drug and alcohol testing and in Hospitals clients.
-Instead, we have seen business booms in Victoria, Queensland ans South Australia, of which we have turned our attention.
+Our Perth office has seen a slight decline in business over the last 18 months, with a drop off in clients in drug and alcohol testing.

 However, we are looking to stir up activity back in Western Australia with the onboarding of new drug and alcohol collectors to the area.